The Underland Chronicles: The Underland

 The creatures of the Underland are divided into many factions, which frequently clash with one another.
 In general, the humans are allied with the fliers (bats) and nibblers (mice); the gnawers (rats) are their mortal enemies.
 Aside from the cutters (ants who despise all warm-blooded creatures), most other species are neutral and keep to themselves.
 Non-human creatures tend to view humans in a negative light, because of their tendency to take what they want and apologize later.
 This behavior is exemplified by a story which Gregor learns of in the final book, detailing how the humans' first act in the Underland was to poison an entire species living on the land that would become Regalia.
 Gregor (and his little sister Boots) spends time with many different creatures over the course of the series, and comes to believe that the humans' xenophobia and unwavering trust in Sandwich's judgment are both wrong and dangerous to everyone in the Underland.

 Though the Underlanders have many peculiar mannerisms and traditions, they are very similar to their counterparts who live above.
 The humans speak a dialect of English, raise crops and livestock, and even hold sporting events.
 Their physical appearance, culture, and level of technology are the main differences from Overlanders.
 Underland humans are a necessarily warlike race, but their fighting methods are most similar to those of the Medieval Ages due to an inability to mass-produce explosive material, like gunpowder.
 However, they are fairly advanced in other areas, such as the field of medicine.
-Regalian culture revolves around defending their "light," both literally and figuratively, as they use the word "light" as an idiom for "life.”
+Regalian culture revolves around defending their "light", both literally and figuratively, as they use the word "light" as an idiom for "life".
 Underland humans and their bonds are always prepared for a fight, and rarely host cultural events unrelated to their continued survival.

 Bonding

 Underland humans developed the tradition known as "bonding" shortly after their arrival in the Underland, and have put it into constant use since then (primarily with fliers).
 When two creatures bond, they are bound together forever through a formal promise to defend the other.
 In the dangerous environment of the Underland, this is a coveted and extremely serious relationship.
 The punishment for forsaking a bondmate — referred to as one's "bond" — is banishment alone in the Dead Lands, which means almost certain death.

-Very rarely, one can be bonded to more than one creature — in Luxa's case, she was able to bond to both Ripred the gnawer and Aurora the flier.
+Very rarely, one can be bonded to more than one creature; in Luxa's case, she was able to bond to both Ripred the gnawer and Aurora the flier.
 Each of a pair of bonding creatures must recite an oath in front of an official gathering, which is often followed by a celebration.
-The oath goes as follows:
+The oath is as follows: